 The formal waistcoat was always white.
 Black vests were only suitable for day or semi formal occasions.
 They were usually collarless and shaped in a U pattern exposing the formal shirt underneath.
 The collarless variety had a shawl collar- a round collar all the way around the U opening.
 The vest was very low cut and came to either a rounded bottom or two points.
 They could either be single breasted or double breasted.
 Double breasted is the most formal.

-The Waistcoat/ vest is going to be the trickiest item to find.
-I have been looking for two years and have yet to find the correct shape, color and material.
-I haven’t even found a pattern to make one.
+The U waistcoat/ vest is going to be the trickiest item to find.
+I have been looking for many years and have yet to find the correct shape, color and material.
+I did find a pattern to make one.

 A gentlemen always wore gloves.
 Colored gloves of black or grey were acceptable for day wear while white, or off-white cream colored gloves were a must for formal wear.
 They were usually made of kid leather and had a mid arm length.
 Today its’ hard to find kid gloves so standard white wrist length or longer fabric gloves would be acceptable.